netdata/netdata/HISTORICAL_CHANGELOG.md

         20% better performance for the core of netdata.

-    -   More efficient threads locking in key components contributed to the overal efficiency.
+    -   More efficient threads locking in key components contributed to the overall efficiency.

 -   netdata now has a CENTRAL REGISTRY !